SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I use CloneZilla to create an image of the distribution called <mark>[date]-img-work-browsers</mark>.

-# System Updates and App Installs.
+# Installing Apps & Changing Settings.

 * I power up my Workstation.